 Solutions with these characteristics get to the heart of the problem for ML / Machine Learning — core starvation.
 CPUs are designed for serial processing.
 Machine learning training and applications must be done in parallel on many more cores than CPUs can provide.
 Accelerators overcome this problem.
 GPUs offer thousands of cores, and custom-designed processors (ASIC, FPGAs) complement CPU processing capabilities.

 Such accelerators offer a massively parallel architecture that economically delivers the needed parallel compute performance.
 Going hand-in-hand with the use of accelerators, systems that can scale to meet the demands of ML applications also must have high-speed interconnects, increased memory size, and fast storage.

 Technology from an Experienced Partner

-PSSC Labs has delivered tens of thousands of custom-engineered servers to higher education, government agencies, small/medium businesses, and large enterprise organizations across 36 countries.
+PSSC Labs has delivered tens of thousands of custom-engineered HPC servers to higher education, government agencies, small/medium businesses, and large enterprise organizations across 36 countries.

 PSSC Labs GPU options include:

 - NVIDIA Tesla P100 GPU accelerators for PCIe based servers.
 Tesla P100 with NVIDIA NVLinkdelivers up to a 50X performance boost for the top HPC applications and all deep learning frameworks.

 - NVIDIA Tesla V100 Tensor Core, powered by NVIDIA Volta architecture, is a data center GPU to accelerate HPC and AI workloads.